 In America (that’s all parts of North and South America and the Caribbean) car hire can be booked in one of three ways

 If you hire your car directly with an American company – either by booking directly on a American website or by walking into a Car Hire Office in the country you are visiting you will probably be offered only very basic third party.
+In fact in some states you might not even be offered this automatically.
 This is because people who live in these countries tend to be able to transfer their normal domestic car insurance policy onto their hire car – so don’t need to purchase additional cover.
 However as a non American you can now make the choice – either to buy this cover through the rental desk (which can be expensive) or by buying a Collision Damage Waiver (CDW) Insurance and Supplementary Liability Insurance (SLI) Policy through Moneymaxim.
 Some users worry that these policies might not be accepted – but that is not, in our experience, an issue.
 American car hire firms are quite used to users having made their own insurance arrangements – although they will want a copy of the documentation, so it’s a good idea to take a copy with you.

 If you book through a UK or European website – such as moneymaxim.co.uk or hertz.co.uk it will (almost always) be assumed that you will require Collision Damage Waiver, Theft Protection and Full Third Party Car Hire Insurance.
 So in these cases you would not need the CDW and SLI policy but only a excess insurance policy, which would cover any excess you are responsible for and would also cover the tyres, wheels, underbody and roof of the car, which trend to be excluded from the CDW included with the car.